nextthingco/docs/CHIP_Pro-Docs/source/includes/_support.md

 The best practice is to try and ensure that your device never turns off without completing a proper shutdown procedure.
 For example, when adding a battery to your device, it is best to write code that will monitor battery usage and power down your system gracefully when the voltage drops below a specified threshold.

-If this is not an option for your application, you can also try calling the “sync” command periodically when you are writing data.
+If this is not an option for your application, you can also try calling the `sync` command periodically when you are writing data.
 This ensures that the NAND blocks are synchronized and may eliminate data corruption in the case of a sudden power loss.

 ### Is there an interrupt or some kind of event for the AXP209 power management?

-A simple way monitor power usage would be to write a script or service that queries the AXP209 on I2C bus 0 at periodic intervals.
+A simple way to monitor power usage would be to write a script or service that queries the AXP209 on I2C bus 0 at periodic intervals.

 The AXP209 has its own interrupts, which are connected to pin M2 (NMI) on the GR8.
 Currently we do not provide documentation on how to use the NMI to respond to such events.

 ## Hardware and Software

-### How do I set the default state of the IO pins?
+### How do I set the default state of the I/O pins in GadgetOS?

-Sometimes you may have a project where you need to set the state of the IO as early as possible before Linux has fully booted.
+Sometimes you may have a project where you need to set the state of the I/O as early as possible before Linux has fully booted.
 We can accomplish this by adding a script for the U-boot phase of the booting process.

 In the gadget-buildroot folder, edit the following file for the board you’re using: